Published On: March 23, 2021

 - Hosting: $100/month; $50 – $1,200/year.
 This depends on the type of hosting you choose (dedicated, shared, free).
 Additional fees may be required for additions like SSL (Secure Socket Layer certificate) or static IP Address.
 A good business website should not be on a public shared cheap platform.
 Too many risks.
-A business-class solution with security, backups, maintenance, and support is best.
+A business-class solution with security, backups, maintenance, and support all included is best.

 - Website Managed Services: $75-$150+/month.
 A new business website will need this to maintain security, backup your investment, update software, fix bugs, support you when needed.
 Managed services can include content posting, content maintenance, page creation, product updates, and more.

-- Software, security, and plugins: $9.99 – $149/month.
-Websites can interact with databases and need advanced security.
+- Software, security, and plugins/modules: $9.99 – $149/month.
+Websites can interact with databases and may need advanced security.
 For example, an E-commerce site will need an SSL encryption certificate and ongoing maintenance and this will cost $25-$89 monthly.
 Or an MLS interconnection can cost $99 monthly.
 Booking modules that interact with calendars and set appointments will have monthly costs.
 And so on.